ZacharyLane1204/SNe-JLA-Pantheon-Analysis/README.md

 Graphing codes:

-'480Histograms.py' for the histograms seen in Fig.~1.7, and in Appendix.~B
+'480Histograms.py' for the histogram seen in Fig.~1.3

 'bayes_factor_graphs.py' For the Bayesian Evidence plots